Proof of receipt of an email

 • Reduction

-Also, in the case of a facsimile, the OK mark on the transmission report, according to the prevailing but now increasingly contested view, does not create presumptive evidence, but merely an indication of the fax's arrival, as it only indicates the connection between the sending and receiving devices.
-However, the transmission report does not reveal whether the data was actually transmitted or whether line disruptions or defects in the receiving device prevented this.
-Still, the OK mark proves that a connection with the number listed in the transmission report was established.
-Therefore, the recipient, within their secondary burden of allegation, must specify which device they operate at the opposite end, whether the connection is recorded in the device's memory, how they document receipt journals, and present this if necessary (see MüKoBGB/Einsele, 9th ed.
-2021, BGB § 130 Rn.
+Even with a fax , the OK notation on the transmission report does not constitute a presumption of receipt in the prevailing albeit increasingly controversial view, but merely an indication of the fax's receipt because it only shows that a connection was established between the transmitting and receiving device.
+However, the transmission report does not indicate whether data was actually transmitted or if line disturbances or faults in the receiving device prevented it.
+Nevertheless, the OK notation confirms that a connection was established with the number listed in the transmission report.
+Therefore, the recipient has to provide details about which device they operate at the opposite end, whether the connection is recorded in the device's memory, and whether and how they document the receiving journal, and must present this if necessary (see MüKoBGB/Einsele, 9th edition 2021, BGB § 130 Rn.
 47).
-However, you should not rely on this in case of dispute.
+However, you should not rely on this in a dispute.

-In important cases, the declaration should be sent – initially by email with a read receipt request and subsequently – by registered mail or courier.
-Delivery via beA is recommended for correspondence between lawyers.
+In important cases, the declaration should be sent – first via email with a read confirmation request – and then by registered mail or courier.
+For correspondence between attorneys, delivery via beA is advisable.

-When lawyers inform their clients via email about a deadline for appeal expiring on the same day and aim to motivate them to file the appeal, they must ensure that the email is acknowledged by requesting a read receipt (see BGH, Decision of 18.11.2021 – I ZR 125/21).
+As far as attorneys are concerned, if they want to notify their clients via email of a legal deadline expiring on the same day and want to motivate them to file an appeal, they must ensure that their email was acknowledged by requesting a read confirmation (see BGH, decision of 18 November 2021 – I ZR 125/21).

 Update

-If an email is made available for retrieval on the recipient's mail server during typical business hours in business transactions, it is generally considered received by the recipient at that time.
-It is not necessary for the email to be actually retrieved and acknowledged for it to be considered delivered (see BGH, Judgment of 06.10.2022 – VII ZR 895/21).
+If an email is made available for retrieval on the recipient's mail server during normal business hours in business traffic, it is generally considered received by the recipient at this time.
+The actual retrieval and acknowledgment of the email by the recipient are not required for receipt (see BGH, decision of 6 October 2022 – VII ZR 895/21).